Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Background

 where $\Wout \in \mathbb{R}^{n \times \sum_l N_l}$ is a weight matrix that maps the concatenated reservoir states to the output.
 The concatenation of the reservoir states from each layer allows for the capture of information across multiple time scales, enabling the deepESN to model more complex temporal patterns.

 The different variants presented above are not exclusive.
 For example, it is common to introduce different leak rates and sparse internal weight matrices to each layer of a deepESN.

 \textbf{Other strategies} have also been proposed to alleviate the dense matrix multiplication by the reservoir weights.
-Structured Reservoir Computing \cite{dong2020reservoir} provides another alternative for reducing computational cost, where the reservoir weights are replaced by a structured transform instead.
 Next-generation Reservoir Computing \cite{gauthier2021next} replaces the non-linear recurrent reservoir by an explicit mapping with polynomial combination of past inputs.
 As such, it can be interpreted as a non-recurrent temporal kernel.
+The flexibility of Reservoir Computing is further exemplified by the many physical implementations of Reservoir Computing \cite{tanaka2019recent, dong2019optical,rafayelyan2020large,huang2022prospects}, showing that any non-linear dynamical system can be used as a reservoir.